py2ai/py2ai.github.io/_posts/2023-02-14-Tips-for-faster-python-code.md

 title: Python coding tips for faster and better software development
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  How to write better and faster code in Python
+description:  How to write better and faster code in Python
 ---

 Hello friends!
 Here are some tips and tricks to write faster code in Python: